 Types of Gigs You Should Avoid On Fiverr

 Be careful with the online purchases you make.
-It's probably true if something seems too good to be true.
+If something seems too good to be true, treat it with suspicion.

 You're probably already aware of Search Engine Optimization (SEO), and that on-page and off-page SEO are its two most important components.